-- Discussion of work order data is integrated into weekly Maintenance and Operations department trades crew and craft meetings to focus on the completion and management of work orders.
-In August 2016, open work orders dated as far back as the 2011-12 school year and as of May 24 have been reduced to a few remaining from the 2014-15 school year.
+• Discussion of work order data is integrated into weekly Maintenance and Operations department trades crew and craft meetings to focus on the completion and management of work orders.
+In August 2016, open work orders dated as far back as the 2011-12 school year and as of January 4 have been reduced to a few remaining from the 2014-15 school year.
 This has helped to bring greater clarity to current work order needs and priorities.
 2016 work order data showed that there was a 44% completion rate within 7 days, as of January 6, the 2017 data shows a modest improvement of up to 47% completed in seven days.
-To improve work order completion data, smart phones that allow for the trades group to access the School Dude app to directly close work orders should also contribute to improved results over time along with clearing out the oldest work orders.
+To improve work order completion data, smart phones that allow for the trades group to access the

+School Dude app to directly close work orders should also contribute to improved results over time along with clearing out the oldest work orders.
 Data by craft group is disaggregated for department and craft review in the respective meetings.
-Monthly work order data reports are provided to school that shows open and closed work orders and a comparison to schools within their level. - As of April 1, the grounds crew is organized into a regional school service delivery model.
-The 26 schools and support sites such as the CRC are assigned a designated crew person to care for each site.
-This model provides regular, scheduled service and begins to build relationships between the schools and the grounds crew with the goal of improving the grounds appearance at our district sites.